steven-noel-cruz/Threat-Hunt/Threat Hunt Challenge: Azure Abuse Notice.md

 ```
 ![image](https://github.com/user-attachments/assets/9c3f2854-d717-47ca-a492-cce775273da1)

-Now that we have the host, we will comb through Logon Events, File Events, and Process Events to determine malicious activity began and how the system was compromised.
+Now that we have the host, we will comb through Logon Events, File Events, Process Events, and Network Events to determine malicious activity began and how the system was compromised.

+### Device Logon Events

 Our first look at the logon events shows that the device has several IPs that stand out:
 **Query Used**: